abe-mart/TerraRoad/README.md

 pip install pysimplegui imageio numpy scipy scikit-image svgpathtools
 ```

-NOTE: The ImageIO library needs an additional plugin called freeimage to read EXR files.
-I'll try to add an automatic check into the code for that.
-Until then, you can run this code in a Python interpreter to download the plugin:
+NOTE: The ImageIO library needs an additional plugin called FreeImage to read EXR files.
+TerraRoad should prompt for permission to automatically download the plugin if it is missing.
+Alternatively, you can run this code in a Python interpreter to download the plugin:

 ```
 import imageio